Brian Kelly Season 2023

-Brian Kelly, who has more victories than any active coach in major college football, has been hired as the head football coach at LSU, LSU Director of Athletics Scott Woodward announced on Nov.
-30, 2021.
+Kelly, who has more victories than any active coach in major college football, was named LSU’s 34th head football coach on December 1, taking over a program that has won four national championships.

 During his Notre Dame career, Kelly led the Irish to the 2012 BCS national title game as well as College Football Playoff appearances in 2018 and 2020.
 He was named National Coach of the Year by numerous outlets in 2012 and 2018.
 He’s the only coach to win the Home Depot Coach of the Year Award more than once, and he’s done it three times (2009, 2012, and 2018).

 Individually, Notre Dame players claimed eight consensus All-America honors playing for Kelly, while the Irish had players win nine national awards during that span.
-Kelly’s Notre Dame teams have produced 53 NFL Draft picks since 2012, including nine in the first round.
+Kelly’s Notre Dame teams produced 55 NFL Draft picks since 2012, including 10 in the first round.

 Academically under Kelly, the Irish had eight players earn the prestigious CoSIDA Academic All-America honor, and three were selected as National Football Foundation Scholar-Athletes.
 As a team, Notre Dame consistently ranked among the nation’s top four in the NCAA’s Graduation Success Rate.